 4.2.2 Challenges: Speed, accuracy, data harvesting

 Automatic harvests of data.
-DarwinCore Archives (DwCA) [48] format for data exchange between parts of Global Names Architecture.
+We have adopted the DarwinCore Archives (DwCA) [48] format for data exchange between parts of Global Names Architecture.
 DwCA is also used to import name strings from external data sources into GNI database.
-Currently harvesting of the names is not completely automated human intervention.
+Currently, harvesting of the names is not completely automated as we need often to map data from source to DWCA and to validate the results.
+We are now targeting automated updating processes that do not require human intervention.

 Speed, accuracy.
-Parsing and fuzzy matching are the most expensive algorithms and bottleneck for the whole process.
-Improvements in fuzzy matching algorithm, optimizing it for OCR errors, would significantly increase precision and recall for scanned texts.
-For high quality reconciliation we need to know original (protolog) name, the chain of nomenclatural events, access to corresponding literature, and to know detailed synonymy information.
+Parsing and fuzzy matching are the most expensive algorithms and create bottlenecks for the whole process.
+Improvements in the fuzzy matching algorithm, optimizing it for OCR errors, would significantly increase precision and recall for scanned texts.
+For high quality reconciliation, we need to know original (protolog) name, the chain of nomenclatural events, have access to corresponding literature, and to know detailed synonymy information.

 Homonyms resolution to a correct clade.
 About 15% of the 463,000 compiled generic names are homonyms [49] where a name-string is used for more than one taxon.
 Homonyms confound federation of distributed data because information on unrelated taxa may be brought together, or because species with homonymic generic names have an uncertain identity.
-GNA collaborator Lafollette analyzed 532 titles from BHL (pers. comm.) that contained 350 pyramidellid () generic names, yet only 35% were clearly about mollusks – the remainder concerned taxa made visible because the generic names were homonyms.
+GNA collaborator Lafollette analyzed 532 titles from BHL (pers. comm.) that contained 350 pyramidellid (mollusk) generic names, yet only 35% were clearly about mollusks – the remainder concerned taxa made visible because the generic names were homonyms.
 There are many fewer homonymic species [49].
-The problem is not trivial; as many as 3,000,000 names in GNI may be taxonomically ambiguous.
+The problem is not trivial; as many as 3,000,000 names in GNI may be taxonomically ambiguous because of the generic part of the binomial are homonyms.

 4.2.3 Implementation:

-Data and metadata acquisition. f two exchange formats we use in Global Names Architecture (Taxon Concept Schema [50] and Darwin Core Archive [48]) the later has an advantage of being faster to transfer, and easier for data providers to create.
-We developed a library called dwc-archive which allows efficient reading and of DwCA files [51]. dwca-hunter downloads publicly accessible data in various formats (custom xml schemas, relational database dumps etc.) with conversion to DwCA [52].
+Data and metadata acquisition.
+Of two exchange formats that we use in the Global Names Architecture (Taxon Concept Schema [50] and Darwin Core Archive [48]), the latter has an advantage of being faster to transfer, and easier for data providers to create.
+We developed a Ruby software library called dwc-archive which allows efficient reading and writing of DwCA files [51].
+Our dwca-hunter application downloads publicly accessible data in various formats (custom xml schemas, relational database dumps etc.) with conversion to DwCA [52].
 Using these two programs we have been able to ingest scientific names, vernacular names, and classifications from ~70 different data sources, some of them more than 10 million records.
-Ingestion of very large sources slows the system dramatically.
-We will make data acquisition an automatic recurrent process can ingest large scale data without impacting overall system performance. sure that names we collect will be accessible for interested parties, for example by other scientific name reconciliation projects like iPlant’s TNRS [53] or iMarine [54].
+Ingestion of very large sources slows the system down dramatically.
+We will make data acquisition an automatic recurrent process so that we can ingest large scale data without impacting overall system performance.
+Through a Nomina workshop, we have established that no IP rights apply to names and compilations, and will work to ensure that the names we collect will be accessible for interested parties, for example by other scientific name reconciliation projects like iPlant’s TNRS [53] or iMarine [54].

 Speed.
 The two bottlenecks in this process are name string parsing and fuzzy matching.
-Name parsing is implemented as a library called biodiversity [45] and is based on a Parsing Expression Grammar [55] library treetop [56].
+Name parsing is implemented as a Ruby library called biodiversity [45] and is based on a Parsing Expression Grammar [55] library treetop [56].
 Biodiversity is our second most popular library and it is currently the most downloaded bio-library for Ruby [35, 36].
-To speedup name parsing we will build a service call insta-parser.
-It will be open-source service that will cache parsed information for all name strings it encounters, and it will reparse them with every new release of the biodiversity library.
+To speedup name parsing we will build a service that we will call insta-parser.
+It will be an open-source service that will cache parsed information for all name strings it encounters, and it will reparse them with every new release of the biodiversity library.
 Direct connection to the insta-parse database will significantly increase speed of the parsing activity.